emaphis/FunctionalProgrammingUsingFSharp/src/Chapter01/Section_10_Notes.md

 See `Progran.fs` in this directory for an example.

-The program text can be simply be sequential lines of code without the boiler-plate in post dotnet 5 versions.
+The program text can be simply be sequential lines of code without the boilerplate in post dotnet 5 versions.

 The program can be compiled using the `dotnet fsc` compiler: